southwick-associates/salicprep/github_vignettes/workflow-overview.md

 # Workflow Overview

 This document outlines the workflow for preparing license data (particularly for dashboards).
-It's an R-based workflow that utilizes custom R packages developed by Southwick ([salic](https://southwick-associates.github.io/salic/), [salicprep](https://github.com/southwick-associates/salicprep), [lictemplate](https://github.com/southwick-associates/lictemplate), [dashtemplate](https://github.com/southwick-associates/dashboard-template), [workflow](https://github.com/southwick-associates/workflow)).
-The analysis is intended to be performed using the Southwick Data Server, which keeps all sensitive data confined to a single location.
-See [Data Server Setup & Rules](server-setup.md) for more information about the server.
+The analysis is performed using the Southwick Data Server, which keeps all sensitive data confined to a single location.
+See [Data Server Setup & Rules](server-setup.md) for more information.

+### R packages

+This document outlines an R-based workflow that relies heavily on custom R packages developed by Southwick:

+- [lictemplate](https://github.com/southwick-associates/lictemplate) to provide template workflows
+- [salicprep](https://github.com/southwick-associates/salicprep) to process license data
+- [salic](https://southwick-associates.github.io/salic/) and [dashtemplate](https://github.com/southwick-associates/dashboard-template) to produce dashboard summary data
+- [workflow](https://github.com/southwick-associates/workflow) to automate code execution

+Two additional packages provide functionality that will only be used by specific analysts:

+- [sadash](https://github.com/southwick-associates/sadash) for preparing individual state dashboards
+- [sadashreg](https://github.com/southwick-associates/sadashreg) for validating and aggregating summary data into one national/regional dashboard

 ## Server Resources